Singapore-on-Thames: 2022: Trussonomics

 Conservative MPs, outraged by Truss's turnabouts and her apparent attempt to make the mini-budget Kwarteng's fault, became increasingly rebellious; some began to call for her resignation.
 Minford, in another Telegraph column, called the cancellation of the tax cuts "insane and suicidal", saying that the IFS models on which the dire forecasts about the mini-budget's effect were based had assumed continued low growth and rising debt, while his models at Cardiff, based on less pessimistic historically based assumptions, show "a far less gloomy picture."
 Again he pointed to matters external to the mini-budget, such as global monetary tightening led by the U.S. Federal Reserve and the BoE's recent response to Britain's pension-funds crisis, both explained the pound-gilt downturn and mitigated its effects.

-Truss resigned on 20 October, forty-five days after taking office, the shortest tenure of any British Prime Minister.
+Truss resigned on 20 October, forty-five days after taking office, the shortest tenure of any British prime minister.
 The demise of her government was seen by many as a rejection, and perhaps the end, of the Singapore-on-Thames vision.
-"I'm pretty distraught about it", said Mark Littlewood, director of the Institute for Economic Affairs, a libertarian think tank.
+"I'm pretty distraught about it", said Mark Littlewood, director of the Institute of Economic Affairs, a libertarian think tank.
 Nigel Farage, a former investment banker who had led UKIP to its mid-2010s successes, agreed that "the hope was that the Kwarteng budget was going to mark a very significant moment ...
 That now appears to be dead.
 And I would have thought dead for a very, very long time.
 The people in the Conservative Party that I talk to, who think on my wavelength ... have pretty much given up."
 Libertarians faulted Truss and Kwarteng for many things: not explaining their plans well enough, introducing the tax cuts in the wrong order, not balancing them with spending cuts, and not showing proof they could work.

 Opponents of the plan agreed that Singapore-on-Thames was now unlikely to be seriously considered again. "[The libertarians] are going to have to adjust to reality like the rest of us.
 They can't buck the market."
 Some proponents nevertheless held out hope. "[A] large amount of it is off the table now, but I think it will have to be returned to", Littlewood said.

+In September 2023, former Bank of England governor Mark Carney made a speech where he said "when Brexiteers tried to create Singapore on the Thames, the Truss government instead delivered Argentina on the Channel".